Kozea/WeasyPrint/pages/install.rst

     sudo apt-get install gir1.2-pango-1.0 python-gobject python-cairo python-gobject-cairo python-lxml imagemagick

+**For OS X** you may have to build Pango with introspection and PyGObject 3 yourself from source as they are not yet in MacPorts or Homebrew.
+See the `progress on our bug tracker <http://redmine.kozea.fr/issues/823>`_.

 Then, create a `virtualenv`_.
 You’ll need ``--system-site-packages`` or some other workaround\ [#]_ as PyGObject and pycairo can not be installed with pip.
 Installing WeasyPrint will also pull other Python dependencies.